strimzi/proposals/050-Kafka-Node-Pools.md

 ## Current situation

-Strimzi currently allows to have one set of ZooKeeper nodes and one set of Kafka nodes.
+Strimzi currently allows only one set of ZooKeeper nodes and one set of Kafka nodes.
 All nodes within the given set have very similar configuration and differ only in small details:

-* Each Pod might have a PVC using different storage class
+* Each Pod might have a PVC using different storage class.
-* The Kafka pods have (when using `StrimziPodSets`) each their own Config Map with their Kafka configuration, but their configurations differs between the different nodes only in the advertised addresses.
+* The Kafka pods each have their own Config Map  (when using `StrimziPodSets`) with their Kafka configuration, but the configuration differs between the nodes only in the advertised addresses.

 ## Problem description

-Strimzi does not support nodes with:
+Strimzi does not currently support nodes that have:

-* Different resources configuration
+* Different resources configuration (such as CPU or memory capacity)
-* Different storage configuration (the nodes might have different storage class, but not storage size or a different number of disks)
+* Different storage configuration (although nodes may have different storage classes, they should have the same storage size and number of disks)
-* Different scheduling rules (affinity, tolerations, ...)
+* Different scheduling rules (such as affinity or tolerations)
-* Different Kafka configuration (regardless whether the option is configurable per-node or per-cluster in Kafka, we always manage it per-cluster)
+* Different Kafka configuration (even if the option is configurable per-node or per-cluster in Kafka, Strimzi always manages it per-cluster)
-* Running in different Kubernetes clusters
+* Different Kubernetes clusters

 While from time to time these limitations were raised by the users, they were for a long time acceptable and not in general demand.
 However, lately there seems to be increased demand for various features which require different configurations for different nodes.